Binghamton-University-Table-Tennis/website/README.md

 ### Club Attendance
 To keep track of attendance for a practice, use the Club Attendance table.
 Simply ask members to enter their first and last name.
-- **Optional Email**: Have members enter their emails so you can easily download all of them and paste the emails into Google Contacts.
+- **Optional Email**: Have members enter their emails so you can easily download all of them and paste the emails into Google Contacts (see Players section below for how to do this).
 - **Optional Class Standing**: Have members enter their class standing so you can get statistics about the number of freshmen, sophomores, etc.

 ### Color Scheme